jethronap/AsylumDataKU_website/analysis/ALL/ALL_analysis.md

     </tr>
   </tbody>
 </table>
-<p>480 rows × 4 columns</p>
 </div>

-See shape of new data frame:
+After dropping 480 duplicate entries the shape of the new data frame was **8963** cases with 4 columns.

-    (8963, 4)

 ## Length of texts

-Create a numeric column in order to get a feel about the length of the texts.
+Again, we created a numeric column in order to get a feel about the length of the texts.

 <div>
 <style scoped>